techy4shri/CppLabEngine/CONTRIBUTING.md

-# Contributing to CppLab IDE
+# Contributing to CppLabEngine

-Thank you for your interest in contributing to CppLab IDE!
+Thank you for your interest in contributing to CppLabEngine!
 This document provides guidelines for contributing to the project.

 ## Getting Started